How To Avoid A Title Loan Default & Repossession

 Avoid A Title Loan Repossession

-Defaulting on a title loan is painful and missing your payments often leads to a vehicle repossession.
+Defaulting on a title loan is painful; missing your payments often leads to vehicle repossession.
 Your lender will take the vehicle and inform you that it’s scheduled to be sold at auction.
-You’ll have around 30 days to get the car back by bringing the payments back to current.
-But we all know how hard it is to make the minimum payments and trying to catch up on late title pawn payments is even more difficult.
+You’ll have around 30 days to get the car back by catching up on the monthly payments.
+In some states, you have more time to work with the lender.
+For instance, you have 45 days to work out a payment plan for California title loans, and the same is true with title loans in AZ.
+But we all know how hard it is to make the minimum payments, and catching up on late title pawn payments is even more difficult.

-If you default on a title pawn, let the lender know immediately and explain how you plan on getting back on track with the payments Contact them immediately even if it’s the weekend or late at night as most companies are still open and funding title loans after hours or on Sundays.
-By doing this you can go over your options and come up with an alternative arrangement.
+If you default on a title pawn, let the lender know immediately and explain how you plan on getting back on track with the payments.
+Contact them directly, even on weekends or late nights, as most companies are still open and funding title loans after hours or on Sundays.
+Doing this lets you review your options and devise an alternative arrangement.
 Do not assume that the car title loan will be written off.
 Try to set up a repayment plan that reflects your changes in circumstances.
-Even though you pawned your vehicle there are payment options available.
+Even though you pawned your vehicle, there are payment options available.
 An online title pawn is convenient but comes with risks as we continue to tell our new clients.